 Spruce Peak

-Another easy snowshoe starts at Spruce Peak’s The Cottage and then follows mapped routes along the resort’s golf course.
-Three routes offer big views of the trails on Mount Mansfield.
-The easiest is the half-mile Old Camp Ramble, which should take about a half hour to complete.
-The Three Bridge Run is slightly shorter but has some elevation gain.
-The bonus is you cross three pedestrian bridges.
-For a longer loop, the three-quarter-mile Mountain Course loop cuts off from the Old Camp Ramble.
-You’ll find fewer people on these loops and be rewarded with open snow-covered fields and great views.
+Another easy outing starts at Spruce Peak’s The Cottage and follows mapped routes across the golf course with big views of Mount Mansfield.
+The easiest loop is the half-mile Old Camp Ramble.
+The Three Bridge Run is shorter but includes some elevation, while the Mountain Course Loop adds distance and solitude.
+All offer open fields and scenic vistas.

 Stowe Cross Country Center